 One downside of living in Murtaugh is that it can take a long time to commute to work.
 In Murtaugh, the average commute to work is 31.15 minutes, which is quite a bit higher than the national average.

-Being a small city, Murtaugh does not have a public transit system used by locals to get to and from work.
+Murtaugh is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Murtaugh citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.89% of adults 25 and older in Murtaugh have a college degree.
+In terms of college education, Murtaugh is nearly on par with the US average for all cities of 21.84%: 17.89% of adults 25 and older in Murtaugh have a bachelor's degree or advanced degree.

 The per capita income in Murtaugh in 2022 was $22,757, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
 This equates to an annual income of $91,028 for a family of four.
 However, Murtaugh contains both very wealthy and poor people as well.